ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS is also allowed to request authorization from more than one RO, if the AS deems fit.
 For example, a medical record might need to be released by both an attending nurse and a physician, or both owners of a bank account need to sign off on a transfer request.
 Alternatively, the AS could require N of M possible RO's to approve a given request in order.
-The AS could also determine that the end user is not the appropriate RO for a given request and reach out to the appropriate RO asynchronously.
+The AS could also determine that the end-user is not the appropriate RO for a given request and reach out to the appropriate RO asynchronously.
 The details of determining which RO's are required for a given request are out of scope for this specification.

-The client instance can also indicate that it is capable of facilitating interaction with the end user, another party, or another piece of software through its [interaction start](#request-interact-start) request.
+The client instance can also indicate that it is capable of facilitating interaction with the end-user, another party, or another piece of software through its [interaction start](#request-interact-start) request.
-In many cases, the end user is delegating their own access as RO to the client instance.
-Here, the AS needs to determine the identity of the end user and will often need to interact directly with the end user to determine their status as an RO and collect their consent.
+In many cases, the end-user is delegating their own access as RO to the client instance.
+Here, the AS needs to determine the identity of the end-user and will often need to interact directly with the end-user to determine their status as an RO and collect their consent.
 If the AS has determined that authorization is required and the AS can support one or more of the requested interaction start methods, the AS returns the associated [interaction start responses](#response-interact).
 The client instance SHOULD [initiate one or more of these interaction methods](#interaction-start) in order to